NEDER-Hocine/Tribute-Page/README.md

-# Tribute-Page
+# Tribute Page

-A responsive tribute page to honor a famous personality with images, biography, and timeline.
+A responsive tribute page built with HTML and CSS to showcase a notable personality.

+## Features
+- Clean and semantic layout
+- Responsive design
+- Image and biography section
+- Timeline of achievements

+## Tech Stack
+- HTML
+- CSS